Skip to content

 }

-Tagged discriminated unions.
+Nominal discriminated unions.
+The leading | is optional.
 Positional fields use ( ), named fields use { }:

-| Circle(number) // positional
+| Circle(number)

-| Rectangle { width: number, height: number } // named
+| Rectangle { width: number, height: number }

 | Point

-Compiles to TypeScript discriminated union:
+Compiles to a TypeScript discriminated union:

 type Shape =